 This Master’s programme is designed for students who want to deepen their knowledge within the field of Media and Communication and who wish to work in an international media and communications environment.
-The programme focuses on global, intercultural and sustainable communication in different settings, from journalism to organisational communication.
-Combining theoretical and practical work, this international programme provides students with significant theoretical and methodological knowledge.
-After graduating, students may be interested in working for companies with a global and/or intercultural focus or strategy, for example as communication experts.
-International Communication is offered as a 1-year (60 credits) and a 2-year (120 credits) programme.
-The 2-year programme gives students the opportunity to either study abroad at one of our partner universities or take eligible international courses offered at JU.
+The programme focuses on global, intercultural and sustainable communication in different settings, with the substantial focus on journalism, environmental communication, as well as media discourse and representation.
+This international programme provides students with significant theoretical and methodological knowledge.
+After graduating, students may be interested in working for companies with communication tasks in an international environment or to study on a doctoral level.

-- Master Thesis in Media and Communication, 15 Credits
+Master Thesis in Media and Communication Science 15 Credits

-Students may also choose to apply for an exchange semester at one of our partner universities or study alternative courses at JU or another HEI in Sweden.
-Students may choose among courses at the undergraduate or graduate level during semester 3.
+Students may also choose to apply for an exchange semester at one of our partner universities or study alternative courses at Jönköping University or another HEI in Sweden.
+Students may choose among courses at the undergraduate or graduate level during the autumn semester.

 - Credits: 60,0 credits/ 120 credits